 Activities

 The AHG used the main JVET reflector, jvet@lists.rwth-aachen.de, with an [AHG7] indication on message headers.
-The primary activity of the AhG was related to the mandates of arranging for a demonstration event for viewing JVET-L0205 and JVET-L0245 and maintaining test content.
+The primary activity of the AhG was related to the mandates of arranging for a demonstration event for viewing JVET-L0205 and JVET-L0245, maintaining test content and comparing the performance of the VTM for HDR/WCG content.
 This work is described in the following subsection.

 Demonstration Event